DmytroDudka/dev-assignment-be/README.md

 Additional functionality needed:
 * On each "Add new passenger" REST request, the service should calculate the amount of passengers per flight:
   * If the amount of passengers is 150 (amount externally configurable) or higher, the flight should depart and new passengers should be booked on the next flight
-  * The destination of the flight should be auto-selected based on the available airports
+  * The destination of the flight should be auto-selected based on the available airports (<u>This logic should be implemented during adding a flight.
+We do not have such functionality/requirements for now)</u>)

 ## Notes
 * Please implement all part of the service with performance in mind